xcpretty/xcpretty/README.md

 - `--report html`, `-r html`: Creates a simple HTML report at `build/reports/tests.html`.
 ![xcpretty html](http://i.imgur.com/0Rnux3v.gif)

+- `--report json-compilation-database`, `-r json-compilation-database`: Creates a [JSON compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html) at `build/reports/compilation.json`.
+This is a format to replay single compilations independently of the build system.

 Writing a report to a custom path can be specified using `--output PATH`.

 ## Did you just clone xctool?